aestrada327/FakeNewsBlockChainSystem/README.md

-# A Block Chain Based Reputation System for detecting and classifying Fake News Articles
+# A Block Chain Based Reputation System for Detecting and Classifying Fake News Articles